alanhovorka/python_programs/README.md

 # python_programs
-Collection of Python 3 programs I've made for class.
+Collection of Python 3 and Jython programs I've made for class.